joshmue/dayplanner/README.md

 * events from any downloadable ICS calendar (e. g.
 Google Calendar)
 * the general weather forecast for your exact location

-on a bitmap which may be displayed on an ePaper display.
+on a bitmap which may be displayed on an ePaper display (actually two bitmaps, one for red pixels and one for black pixels).

 I let my display refresh every night, so events are updated daily.